Sciance-Inc/statisfactory/readme.md

 ```

 * The files :
-    * The `statisfactory.yaml` is the entrypoint of the applications and contains binding to the other files.
+    * The `pyproject.statisfactory` is the entrypoint of the applications and contains binding to the other files.
+The configuration schould be put in the `pyproject.toml` file.
     * Both `locals.yaml` and `globals.yaml` are key-value configuration files :
         * `locals.yaml` is not gitted and overwrite the key defined in `globals`.
 It can be used to store credentials and user dependant variables
         * Both files defines key-values that can be statically interpolated in the `catalogs`